DSC-SPIDAL/harp/website/README.md

 We use gulp and hugo to build the harp website.
 You can refer to [Using Gulp with Hugo](https://devotter.com/blog/using-gulp-with-hugo) for learning about how to use gulp and hugo to build a website.

 ### Fetch public submodule
-website/public is a submodule of harp
+website/public is a submodule of harp repository
+If you already use option "--recursive" (supported by git version 1.9 and later) when you git clone harp repository, the website/public as a submodule has already been downloaded.
+Otherwise, you shall manually fetch the submodule source code of website/public as follows.
 ```bash
 # enter the root directory of harp
 cd harp/